wolfgangschoeffel/ucache/README.md

 The key is built from your list rather than from what came in, so `?a=1&b=2` and `?b=2&a=1` also share one entry.

-**Omitting the option keeps the upstream default**, so a site whose responses depend on `$_GET` is unaffected: the first visitor's variant is never served to a second visitor asking for a different query string, because each gets its own cache entry.
+**Omitting the option keeps the default behaviour**, so a site whose responses depend on `$_GET` is unaffected: the variant produced for one query string is never served for a different one.

 This is a fixed setting for the whole process, not derived per request - there is no route lookup involved that could know more by